Firewood and combustion heat values - Pine, Elm, Hickory and other species

 - "Recoverable Heat Value of Cord (Dry Wood)" : 24.0 (Millions Btu/cord) 1055.06 = 25304 (MJ/cord)

 - "Recoverable Heat Value per kg (Dry Wood)" : 25304 (MJ/cord) / 1705.5 (kg/cord) = 14.8 (MJ/kg)

 - Wood heats up to approximately 212 oF (100 oC) evaporating the moisture in it.
 There is no heating from the wood at this point

 - Wood solids starts to break down converting the fuel gases (near 575 oF, 300 oC)

 - From 575 oF to 1100 oF (300 - 600 oC ) the main energy in the wood is released when fuel vapors containing 40% to 60% of the energy burn

-- After burning fuel vapors and evaporated the moisture, only charcoal remains burning at temperatures higher than 1100o F
+- After the burning of fuel vapors and the moisture is evaporated, only charcoal remains burning at temperatures higher than 1100o F

 - TC = 5/9(TF - 32)